ARMmbed/mbed-os-5-docs/docs/dev_tools/build_profiles.md

 * Full error information.
 For example, asserts have file name and line number.
 * Easy to step through code with a debugger.

-## Small profile
+## Release profile
 * Smallest profile and still fast.
 * Minimal error information.
-* Hard to follow code flow when using a debugger.
+* Chip is put to sleep when going idle:
+  * Debugger is likely to drop connection.
+  * Breaks the local file system on the [mbed interface](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/getting_started/mbed_interface/) on some boards.